ThunderFly-aerospace/docs/avionics/TFSLOT01/index.md

 <a href="https://www.tindie.com/products/thunderfly/tfslot01a-airspeed-sensor-with-integrated-imu/"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78" align="right"></a>

-TFSLOT is available for purchase online through the [Tindie store](https://www.tindie.com/products/thunderfly/tfslot01a-airspeed-sensor-with-integrated-imu/).
-The package is packed and shipped by us, the ThunderFly team.
-If you need a larger quantity or custom modifications, please contact us [by email](https://www.thunderfly.cz/contact-us.html) for quotation.
+TFSLOT can be bought directly from us via our contact [email](https://www.thunderfly.cz/contact-us.html).
+The email can also be used if there are specific requirements for custom modifications or if the product will be inquired in large quantities.
+TFSLOT is also available for online purchase through the [Tindie store](https://www.tindie.com/products/thunderfly/tfslot01a-airspeed-sensor-with-integrated-imu/).

 ## Support and Integration